Close Menu

 Detroit Truck Employer Negligence / Liability Lawyers

 Many automatically jump to the conclusion that liability in an accident involving an 18-wheeler lies with the truck driver.
 Although this is true in some cases, the fault might lie with the truck driver’s employer.
-Employer negligence makes up a number of truck accident cases in Detroit each year, but the attorneys of Detroit Personal Injury Attorneys, can help victims of employer negligence fight back and possibly win financial compensation in a personal injury case.
+Employer negligence makes up a number of truck accident cases in Detroit each year, but the attorneys of Ravid & Associates, P.C., can help victims of employer negligence fight back and possibly win financial compensation in a personal injury case.

 What is Vicarious Liability?